arnovb-github/PoshCommence/readme.md

 # Posh Commence CmdLets #

 ## Overview ##
-A collection of Powershell cmdlets for use with Commence RM®.
-Requires [Vovin.CmcLibNet](https://github.com/arnovb-github/CmcLibNet).
+A collection of Powershell cmdlets for use with the Commence RM API.
+Requires [Vovin.CmcLibNet](https://www.nuget.org/packages/Vovin.CmcLibNet/).
 You can think of these as convenience methods, since _Vovin.CmcLibNet_ can also be used directly in PowerShell.

 This is all experimental.